msolvaag/redux-db/docs/models.rst

 Database
 --------
-Your schema definition must be provided to a Database class instance.
-The database instance is created by:
+Your schema definition must be provided to a Database class instance:

 .. code-block:: js